Motor Vehicle Accident Injury Treatment at Focus Physiotherapy

 What symptoms do doctors look for when making a diagnosis?

 After you have been removed from the scene of the accident and taken to the hospital, the doctors will perform tests to examine the extent of your injuries.
 Broken bones and bruising are easier to diagnose than whiplash, so you will probably have to remain in the hospital for quite some time to be closely monitored.

 In general, the symptoms of whiplash can involve pain and stiffness in the neck, dizziness, ringing in the ears, blurred vision, problems with memory and concentration, fatigue, and irritability.
 Doctors are also on the lookout for shoulder and lower back pain, numbness or pain in your arms and hands, jaw tightness and headaches.

 After you’ve received your diagnosis, the doctor will recommend a short period of rest followed by physiotherapy.

 When you visit the physiotherapist, they will tailor your treatment program to suit your recovery needs.
 Everyone responds to treatment differently and your physiotherapist will create a program that will address your particular issues without increasing your chances of causing further damage to the injury.

-There are different therapies available that are used to treat motor vehicle accident patients.
+There are a wide variety of motor vehicle accident injury treatments available that are used to treat motor vehicle accident patients.
 These are the most common:

 - Active stretching: This involves using proper stretching techniques to get you moving again.
 Once you can stretch without pain, your therapist will move on to strengthening and conditioning techniques to ensure you can get back to your active lifestyle with increased energy.